Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 - Lactose, or or the kind found in milk, is composed of glucose and galactose, and it is fructose free.
 Lactose is broken back down into glucose the body.

-Adults do not need galactose to survive, and excess amounts can be stored in the bloodstream, as well as the ovaries in women.
+Adults do not need galactose to survive, and excess amounts can be stored in the body.

 A study to determine the physiological differences between glucose and fructose found that the test subjects who consumed more fructose accumulated twice as much visceral fat, insulin sensitivity dropped about 17 percent, and LDL (bad) cholesterol levels rose about 14 percent.